16 Nightstand Alternatives for a Unique Bedroom Decor

 At the same time you may wonder why you'd ever spend that kind of money just for a nightstand for a young kid.
 Well, you can treat these alternative nightstands as a birthday or Christmas present and pass it on to them as they become adults.

-If you don't care about actually using the nightstand and are looking for a way to balance out the decor, then a plant stand can work great.
+If you don't care about actually using the nightstand and are looking for a way to balance out the decor, then a plant stand can work great as a multi-tiered shelf to decorate and hold some of your nighttime items.
 You can bring in some natural green colors and then make the stand blend in with whatever other color scheme you have going on.

 You can choose the height of the stand to your liking, depending on the height of your bed and the "visual weight" of the comforter and headboard.
 You may opt for thick or solid materials, or thin materials built in a way you can see through the stand to the wall behind.